 These three lines show user agent strings provided by bots operated by three popular search engines.
 These good bots identify themselves clearly.

 Malicious bots can defeat standard IVT (invalid traffic) detection.
 Scrapers and other bad bots will disguise themselves so they are difficult to detect and block.
 Malicious bots will deliberately identify themselves as Chrome, Safari, Firefox, etc. in order to masquerade as a legitimate user.
-They can even disguise their IP address using proxy services, making it very hard for publishers to block them.
+This is becoming more apparent with the increase of mobile traffic in recent years; in 2021, 35.6% of bad bots declared themselves as mobile user agents.
+These bots can also disguise their IP address and use proxy services, making it difficult for publishers to block them.
 Some of these malicious bots collect cookies, to make themselves appear to be part of specific audiences that advertisers want to target.
 Other bots set out to attack legitimate publishers.
 This phenomenon has been documented where fraudsters attempt to extort legitimate publishers by threatening them with bot traffic that would get them banned from Google Adsense, unless they paid the extortion money.
 Even though some publishers paid, they still got hit with lots of bot traffic, resulting in suspension and loss of all their ad revenue.

 A particular type of malicious bot is designed to generate fake ad revenue by masquerading as users clicking on ads.
 If such bots are not detected and blocked, an advertiser might end up paying large sums for ads that are never actually seen by a human.